sst/sst/www/docs/learn/initialize-the-database.md

 import ChangeText from "@site/src/components/ChangeText";

-Now let's check back in on the `sst start` command that we started in the [Create a New Project](create-a-new-project.md) chapter.
+Now let's check back in on the `sst dev` command that we started in the [Create a New Project](create-a-new-project.md) chapter.

 Once your local development environment is up and running, you should see the following printed out in the terminal.